freenas/freenas-docs/userguide/tn_initial.rst

    Drive Installation Instructions

-Both network and storage cabling should be connected **before** turning on the %brand% Storage Array for the first time.
+Connect both network and storage cabling **before** turning on the
+%brand% Storage Array for the first time.

 Network cabling is highly dependent on the exact %brand% model and environment.
 If you need assistance connecting your %brand% Storage